 To participate you currently need a computer with access to broad-band, high-speed internet with up-to-date internet browser, Java and Flash during the class and lab sessions.
+Mozilla Firefox is recommended for Adobe Connect.
 You are also required to have a 3 button mouse or equivalent.
-You need a telephone for the audio or use the mic and speakers on your computer.
+You need a telephone for the audio and you need to be able to make and receive phone calls from the USA.
+International participants should request a test meeting prior to registration.
 Having 2 monitors is helpful but not required.
 To check the computer setup you intend to use for this course use the Skytap Connectivity Checker and the Skytap Speed test.
 If you need more information see the Skytap Troubleshooting documentation.

 The PLM Certificate Program uses Blackboard for a learning management system, Adobe Connect for virtual classroom (web conferencing), Skytap cloud computer services for virtual computers that you can access over the web and Siemens PLM software for labs and demos.
-We also use MeetingOne for audio if you choose to use a phone for audio rather than your computer.
+We use MeetingOne for audio which requires a phone.

 Purdue University uses Blackboard, a popular web based Learning Management System (LMS) used on campuses.
 Blackboard is like course Head Quarters (HQ).
 This is where to can find links to the Adobe Connect meetings and to your virtual computer.
 You can view and download the slides used for the lectures and the lab handouts for the labs.
 There is a Discussion Forum with links to assigned articles that pertain to PLM.
 Blackboard is available 24/7.